WyomingSoftware/noditor/README.md

 Node.js Apps that are load balanced between more than one server require special attention if access is required via the Internet from the Noditor Mobile App.
 Use the :path (first) parameter of the URL as a tag that the load balancer can use to direct the inbound call.
-The :path is the first parameter of the URL.
+The :path is the first parameter of the URL (/noditor/:path/:passcode/:command).

 **:path** > This is a placeholder for your load balancer to use and direct the URL to the proper server.
 It is ignored by the Noditor Module.
-If you are not directing the URL with a load balancer use a dummy or a null value.
+If you are not directing the URL with a load balancer use a dummy value.

 The value bear as the first parameter in the URL could be used by a load balancer to direct the call to a specific server.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*www.my_domain.com/bear/my_passcode/top*

-Here the load balancer would not route the call to a specific server but rather go to its normal routing pattern because it does not recognize the word none in the first example or the null value in the second example.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*www.my_domain.com/none/my_passcode/top*

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*www.my_domain.com//my_passcode/top*
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*www.my_domain.com/noditor/bear/my_passcode/top*

+If the load balancer is not examining the URL for routing purposes simply use any value for the path parameter.
+Here the word none is used.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*www.my_domain.com/noditor/none/my_passcode/top*

+## CORS
+Most likely you already have CORS implemented in your Node.js App.
+You may or may not need to use CORS based on your project's specific environment.

 ## Example Node.js App Projects